sahib/rmlint/docs/rmlint.1.rst

 ===========

 ``rmlint`` finds space waste and other broken things on your filesystem.

-Types of waste include:
+It's main focus lies on finding duplicate files and directories.

+It is able to find the following types of lint:

-* Duplicate files and directories.
+* Duplicate files and directories (and as a result unique files).
-* Nonstripped Binaries (Binaries with debug symbols).
+* Nonstripped Binaries (Binaries with debug symbols; needs to be explicityl enabled).
-* Broken links.
+* Broken symbolic links.
-* Empty files and directories.
+* Empty files and directories (also nested empty directories).
 * Files with broken user or group id.

-``rmlint`` will not delete any files.
+``rmlint`` itself WILL NOT DELETE ANY FILES.
 It does however produce executable output (for example a shell script) to help you delete the files if you want to.
+Another design principle is that it should work well together with other tools like ``find``.
+Therefore we do not replicate features of other well know programs, as for example pattern matching and finding duplicate filenames.
+However we provide many convinience options for common usecases that are hard to build from scratch with standard tools.

 In order to find the lint, ``rmlint`` is given one or more directories to traverse.
 If no directories or files were given, the current working directory is assumed.